 6. Calton Hill

 At the Eastern end of Princes Street and Old Town stands Calton Hill.
 Originated by the same volcanic eruption that created Arthur’s Seat and Castle Hill, Calton Hill is home to an endearing display of historic landmarks of the city of Edinburgh.
-These include the unfinished Greek-inspired acropolis known as the National Monument, designed as a replica of the Athenian Pantheon and a memorial to the Scottish servicemen who died in Napoleonic Wars.
-Other important buildings include Nelson’s Monument, Robert Burns Monument, Political Martys’ Monument, the Old Royal High School and the City Observatory.
+These include:

-However, one of the most iconic monuments on the hill is the Dugald Stewart Monument, built in 1831 in honour of the Scottish philosopher.
-The circular shaped temple, now a grade A listed building, features nine Corinthian columns and overlooks the centre of Edinburgh and Edinburgh Castle.
+- Dugald Stewart Monument: built in 1831 in honour of the Scottish philosopher of the same name.
+The circular shaped temple, now a grade A listed building, has nine Corinthian columns and overlooks the centre of Edinburgh and Edinburgh Castle.

 7. Dean Village